 - Automated Self-Administered 24-Hour Recall (ASA24)-2014.
 Bethesda, MD: National Cancer Institute.

 - Automated Self-Administered 24-Hour Recall (ASA24)-Kids-2014.
 Bethesda, MD: National Cancer Institute.

 - Automated Self-Administered 24-Hour Recall (ASA24)-Canada-2014.
 Bethesda, MD: National Cancer Institute.

-You may also consider including the following sentence in your manuscript: Dietary intake data were collected and analyzed using the Automated Self-Administered 24-hour Recall (ASA24) system, version, developed by the National Cancer Institute, Bethesda, MD.
+You may also consider including the following sentence in your manuscript: Dietary intake data were collected and analyzed using the Automated Self-Administered 24-hour Recall (ASA24®) system, version (insert version here), developed by the National Cancer Institute, Bethesda, MD.

 ASA24 is a registered trademark of HHS.